 Don’t forget to keep it fun.
 Encourage tasters to talk about what they’re smelling and tasting.
 Doing this in a small group helps enhance everyone’s experience and they’ll all learn more from each other.

-2- Teach servers basic wine knowledge
+2- Teach basic wine knowledge for servers

 There are endless grapes being used to make wine around the world, and more and more wine regions are exporting their wines.
 Rather than overwhelming servers with geography lessons, offer basic knowledge on grape varieties and regions.
 Depending on your wine list, you may want to offer some more detailed insight where appropriate.
 For example, if you have a vast selection of French wines, it will be helpful to let servers know information such as Sancerre being made from Sauvignon Blanc grapes, but it’s not worth the brain space to know which vintages in Sancerre are better than others.